-The Board's policy is to maintain the progressive dividend policy of the last 25 years (including with the flexibility to pay dividends out of capital reserves where merited in the future) in order to provide shareholders with a regular level of income alongside capital growth prospects.
+The Board's strategy is to maintain the progressive dividend policy of the last 25 years (including with the flexibility to pay dividends out of capital reserves where merited in the future) in order to provide shareholders with a regular level of income alongside capital growth prospects.
+Following payment of the four interims and special dividend for the year to 31 July 2023, there remains well over a year's worth of reserves to cover the Ordinary dividend.